Community Health

 Negotiations timeline:

 Negotiations with the Health Employers Association of BC (HEABC) began on March 4, 2025.
 On October 3, 2025, the CBA bargaining committee reached an impasse in negotiations with HEABC and the provincial government.
-A strike authorization vote opened November 3 and closed on November 27, 2025.
-On November 27, 2025, CBA members voted 92.3% in favour of authorizing job action, if necessary, to secure a fair deal.
+A strike authorization vote opened November 3 and closed on November 27, 2025 with CBA members voting 92.3% in favour of authorizing job action, if necessary, to secure a fair deal.
+On February 22 a tentative deal was reached and the agreement was ratified on March 20, 2026.

 Quick facts: